TalaoDAO/hedera-vc-api/examples/02-VC-status.md

 To be able to revoke a credential, we first need to assign it a status.
 Revocation means that the issuer considers the Verfiable Credential as no longer valid.
 As the Verfiable Credential is in it's owner's posession, it can't be mutated to indicate the new status.
-As a result, the credential is given an index in a list of statuses which can be looked up elsewhere.
+As a result, the credential is given an index in a list of statuses which can be looked up on the [Hedera File Service](https://docs.hedera.com/hedera/sdks-and-apis/sdks/file-service).

-A verifier only needs to know the location of the status list, retrieve it, and check the index specified by the issuer to see if it's off or on, for valid or revoked.
+A verifier only needs to know the location of the status list on HFS, retrieve it, and check the index specified by the issuer to see if it's off or on, for valid or revoked.

 ## Verifiable Credential with Status Issuance